 Create a plan for your business

 Failing to plan is planning to fail.
 Now that you have an exciting business idea, take time to think it through before you jump the gun.
 According to Neil Patel, 90% of all startups fail.
-There are many possible explanations of this sad statistic but it mostly boils down to lack of proper planning.
+There are many possible explanations for this sad statistic but it mostly boils down to a lack of proper planning.

 Do not be in a hurry to start your laser engraving business before you create a plan or you might end up as part of the statistics.
 Abraham Lincoln once said, “give me 6 hours to chop down a tree and I will spend the first 4 sharpening the ax.”
 This is the attitude to adopt when starting anything – and especially a business venture.
 Most entrepreneurs dislike the process of creating a business plan but this is what will either make or break your business.

 The components of a business plan vary from business to business but there are some must-have components for your laser engraving business plan.
 These are:

 Before you describe your business, you must first of all research the laser engraving industry in order to determine the opportunities and possibilities in the industry.
 You will want to take note of any products or developments in the industry that might impact your business whether negatively or positively.
 This will call for some research and it is important to only get data from credible sources.
 This section is particularly important if you are thinking of looking for financing for your laser engraving business.

 The business description should also cover the structure of the business.
 This is where you specify whether it is going to be a sole proprietorship or whether you are doing it with a business partner.
 If the business is not a sole proprietorship, give details of who the principals are and what they are bringing to the table.

 You should also mention what products you will deal with and who you intend to sell the product to.
 Be clear on how you intend to give your products a competitive edge in the market.
 For instance, you may be looking to create higher-quality products by using the best laser engraver and the highest quality of materials.